-If you are a carer, whatever your caring situation, we can help you access support that is right for you.
+If you are a carer, whatever your caring situation, there is advice available to help you access support that is right for you.

-- You can contact us whenever you need advice and information about your caring role; - If you are caring for someone aged

-18+ then we might recommend that you have a carer support assessment (turn to page 14).
+- If you're over 25 contract Age UK Wiltshire - If you're under 25 contact Community First - If you are caring for someone aged 18+ then they might recommend that you have a carers assessment (turn to page 14).